GameAnalytics/ansible-role-supervisor/README.md

 Set to `true` if you need to run Supervisor in the foreground.

-    supervisor_logfile: /var/log/supervisor
+    supervisor_logfile: /var/log/supervisor/activity.log

-The location where Supervisor activity logs will be stored.
+The path to the activity log file where Supervisor activity logs will be stored.

     supervisor_logfile_maxbytes: 20000000